Qamous/Qamous/README.md

 - **React.js**: A JavaScript library for building user interfaces.
 - **TypeScript**: A statically typed superset of JavaScript that adds optional types.
 - **SCSS (SASS)**: A preprocessor scripting language that is interpreted or compiled into Cascading Style Sheets (CSS).
+- **PostCSS**: A tool for transforming CSS with JavaScript plugins.
 - **React Query**: A library for managing, caching, and syncing server state; used for http request.
 - **i18next**: An internationalization-framework for managing the English and Arabic translations.